Why Is Lakshmi Puja Celebrated on Diwali

 Steps of Worship: Lakshmi Puja Vidhi on Diwali

-• Set up a Kalash (holy pot), offering water, rice, and coins.
+• Worship Kalash (holy pot), offering water, rice, and coins.

 • Perform aarti and recite Lakshmi mantras, like “Om Shreem Mahalakshmiyei Namah”.